blackruan/cs537-operating-systems/p3/README.md

 Author: Jin Ruan

 Email: jruan3@wisc.edu

-CS login: jin
+## Goal
+#### Project 3: The Null Pointer and Other Tricks

+To change xv6 to support a few features virtually every modern OS does.
+The first is causing an exception to occur when your program dereferences a null pointer; the second is rearranging the address space so as to place the stack at the high end.

+## My work

-Part A: Null-pointer Dereference
+#### Part A: Null-pointer Dereference

 For this part, I built the user address space from PGSIZE in exec.c and modified the copyuvm() in vm.c to make it look up from PGSIZE.
 Also, in makefile the address of section start begins from 0x1000 instead of 0x0.

-Part B: Stack Rearrangement
+#### Part B: Stack Rearrangement

 1. I created a new stack starts from USERTOP - PGSIZE to USERTOP in allocuvm().
 New variable sz_stack is added in the proc structure to keep track of the top of the stack while sz is still used to store the size of